GAN-based Vertical Federated Learning for Label Protection in Binary Classification: Data setup and Experiment Details

 \subsection{Dataset Processing}

-\textbf{Spambase} There are 4061 instances in the dataset.
-Each instance of Spambase data has 55 continuous real attributes and 2 continuous integer attributes.We first replace all the NA values in the data with 0 and then normalize features to reduce the effect of magnitudes.
-At each repetition, we further make the dataset into a 70\%-30\% train-test split at different random seed settings.
+\textbf{Spambase} Spambase data are classified as whether they are spam or not.
+The Spambase dataset contains 4061 instances, each with 55 continuous real attributes and 2 continuous integer attributes.
+To preprocess the data, we replace all NA values with 0 and normalize the features to reduce the impact of magnitude differences.
+During each repetition, we split the dataset into a 70\%-30\% train-test split at different random seed settings.

-\textbf{Credit} The Credit dataset has 30000 instances and 24 features.
-We first remove the ID, the feature used for identification.
-Then, we replace all NA value with a single new category (the empty string) for each categorical feature and replace all NA value with 0 for each real-valued feature and then normalize features to reduce the effect of magnitudes.
-Similarly, at each repetition, we further make the dataset into a 70\%-30\% train-test split at different random seed settings.

 \textbf{IMDB} The IMDB data has been preprocessed and words are encoded as a sequence of word indexes in the form of integers.
 We select the top 500 words and encode indexes with one-hot.
 The 50000 reviews are split into 25000 for training and 25000 for testing at different random seeds.
 And the final training and test data are both $25000 \times 500$ matrices filled with 0s and 1s.